venicegeo/pzsvc-catalog/README.md

 #pzsvc-image-catalog
-nascent catalog for Beachfront et. al.
+Nascent catalog for Beachfront et. al.

 Currently relies on Redis being installed and running locally at the default location.